HyphnKnight/js13k-2017/submission/submit.md

 ## Description

 A Strategy RPG adventure, exploring the frequently-misunderstood world of Dissociative Identity Disorder.
+Rendered in a style designed to mimic the Atari 2600.

 Genre:
 Strategy RPG